ClaudiaLopezLagosGlez/formik-form-with-react/README.md

-📌 Project Title: Formik Form with Reat
+📌 Project Title: Formik Form with React

 🎯 Description of the project: This is an academic activity I did as part of the MIT Xpro Full Stack Developer program.
 Using Formik library to create a simple Form.

-✨ How to run:

-🚀 Technologies:
+🚀 Technologies:  React.js

-✅ Requirements:
+✅ Requirements: Installing Git and Copy the repository:https://github.com/ClaudiaLopezLagosGlez/formik-form-with-react

-♻️ Roadmap of future improvements:
+♻️ Roadmap of future improvements: I would like to add more components as I study more about React.

 ©️ License information: This repository was made under the MIT License.